 The flower bloom breath for labour

-The flower bloom breath ๐ŸŒธ is a breathing-visualization technique that I have been sharing with my pregnant mamas as they get ready for labor.
-This technique helps to relax the pelvic floor and opens the body for birthing.
-In addition, it also soothes the nervous system which ultimately helps with pain.
-I recommend you practice this technique daily 3-4 weeks before your due date and when you are doing your perineum stretching.
+The flower bloom breath ๐ŸŒธ is a breathing visualization technique that I have been sharing with my pregnant mamas as they prepare for labor.
+This technique helps relax the pelvic floor and opens the body for birth.
+Additionally, it calms the nervous system, which ultimately aids in managing pain.
+I recommend practicing this technique daily for 3-4 weeks before your due date and when doing your perineum stretching.

 ๐ŸŒธ Take a few deep breaths in through the nose and out through the mouth.

-๐ŸŒธ Imagine the ribcage expanding like a balloon as you inhale and deflating as you exhale.
+๐ŸŒธ Imagine your ribcage expanding like a balloon as you inhale and deflating as you exhale.

-๐ŸŒธ Notice the expansion of the ribcage from side to side, front to back and bottom to top as you inhale.
+๐ŸŒธ Notice the ribcage expanding from side to side, front to back, and bottom to top as you breathe in.

-๐ŸŒธ Notice any tension in your cheekbones, eye sockets and forehead as you breath in and out.
+๐ŸŒธ Observe any tension in your cheekbones, eye sockets, and forehead as you breathe.

-๐ŸŒธ Notice whether your throat feels tight and see if you can allow your throat to soften.
+๐ŸŒธ Check if your throat feels tight and see if you can soften it.

-๐ŸŒธ Re-iterate this script as many times as you need throughout your labour and while you are pushing
+๐ŸŒธ Repeat this script as many times as needed throughout your labor and during pushing.

-Please contact me if you have any questions about this technique.
-I am here to support you mama. ๐ŸŒธ๐ŸŒธ๐ŸŒธ
+Please get in touch with me if you have any questions about this technique.
+I am here to support you, mama. ๐ŸŒธ๐ŸŒธ๐ŸŒธ

-By Mia Dang, PT / a registered physiotherapist with extensive supplementary training in pelvic floor physiotherapy and perinatal care
+Mia Dang, PT, is a pelvic physiotherapist with extensive supplementary training in pelvic floor physiotherapy and perinatal care

 Previous